Did you know the average heart with normal blood pressure can beat up about 100,000 times a day?

-There is a reason why hypertension or high blood pressure is usually called the “silent killer.”
+There is a reason why high blood pressure is usually called the “silent killer.”
 It is called such because you may be unaware of what is happening in your body.

 According to the World Health Organization, these are some of the symptoms:

 - Irregular heart rhythm